cgroup (control group) subsystem is the way to distribute and limit

 system resources fairly.
 Each service in a modern linux system runs

 under its own cgroup.
-You can use systemd-cgls
+You can use systemd-cgls and

-on systemd distributions, below
+systemd-top on systemd distributions, below,

-to monitor cgroups.
+atop and /sys/fs/cgroup/ to monitor cgroups.

 cgroups have separate memory controls and memory event counters related